 - Return to class calls for kindness and curiosity to keep the pandemic anxiety at bay

 - FREE COVID-19 Psychological Intervention Services - Strong Mind, Strong Me Program

 - University of Calgary offers free program for children suffering from anxiety amid COVID-19 pandemic

 - Werklund School provides counselling to families stressed out by pandemic

 Who is the Strong Mind, Strong Me Program for?

-- children who are may feel nervous or worried about returning to school
+- children who are may feel nervous or worried about school

 - children who are experiencing sleep difficulties

 - children who are experiencing worry or distress about COVID-19